 Your foster animal will likely be groggy when he/she gets home.
 This might include dilation of the pupils, stumbling, whining, disorientation, fear, hallucinations, etc. This is all completely normal and should wear off after a couple of hours.
 Your foster may receive an e- collar (cone); it must be worn for 2 weeks.
 Your foster may receive sutures that need to be removed in about 2 weeks.
 You can bring your foster animal to the SAPA!
 Medical Clinic for this procedure during open hours.

 Check the incision regularly.
-If it is swollen, hot to the touch, extremely red, has a lot of discharge, or is bleeding, please contact the medical team immediately.
+If it is swollen, hot to the touch, extremely red, has a lot of discharge, or is bleeding, please contact the medical clinic immediately.

+If the incision gets dirty, you may clean it with hydrogen peroxide and a cotton ball or clean rag.
+Do not use Neosporin, bandages, or any other cleaners on the incision.
 Your foster animal will typically receive pain medication following surgery.
 Do not administer any other pain medications to your animal as they may be toxic if given in conjunction with the medication already received.